skhedim/gitops-canary-demo/README.md

 myapp   failed   0
 ```

 The analysis failed because more than 5% of the traffic contained 404 errors.
-By default Flagger only takes into account 5XX errors in its analysis, but The canary analysis can be extended with custom Prometheus queries.
+By default Flagger only takes into account 5XX errors in its analysis, but the Canary analysis can be extended with custom Prometheus queries.
 For this demo I added a control on 404 errors to easily make the analysis fail.

 ```json
     metrics: